 | Midweek (Non-peak) | Broader slot availability enables earlier starts; easier permit coordination; fewer overlapping jobs; outside school-run peaks, route predictability improves and loading distances shorten. |

 More residents move when off work, so crews stack early slots and later jobs start behind schedule.
-With fewer gaps to recover time, minor delays push arrivals into tighter parking windows.
+With fewer gaps to recover time, minor delays can push arrivals into tighter parking windows.

 Areas blending flats and terraces, like parts of Bedminster and Southville, generate bursty demand.
 Short-notice overlaps can block kerbs and stairs, reducing flexibility and escalating delay risk across the day.